KarenHarley/Weekly-Scheduler/README.md

 - Tasks Displayed with checkboxes.
 - Tasks can have Mini-tasks (smaller tasks needed to accomplish the bigger parent task).
 - Covey Time Management Matrix for task identification.
-- Easy to user interface
+- Easy to use interface

 ### Usage